 We make fun of Americans a lot for bungling various British accents - they think we all sound like The Queen - but it works both ways.
 There are many British actors, most of them very talented, who just cannot wrap their plummy mouths around a convincing American twang.

 Sorry America, none of these actors should have been allowed to speak your words.
-We have no choice but to forgive you for these attempts.

 Colin Firth - Main Street